rufinv/Intro2AI-class/Lecture7/index.md

 ### Contents

-* Attention in LSTM
+* Self-attention
-* Self attention and transformer
+* The Transformer architecture
-* Embedding : Bert
+* Transformers for Embedding : BERT
-* Generation : GPT2
+* Transformers for Generation : GPT2
-* Application : Grammatical correctness classification, text generation, Movie plot generation
+* Application : Finetuning and language generation with Transformers

 ### Prerequisites: